ePages-de/epages-devportal/_posts/2021/2021-06-24-finding-our-go-to-video-conferencing-platform.md

 ## Starting the journey

-Some months ago, we've started to use [Microsoft Teams](https://www.microsoft.com/de-de/microsoft-teams/group-chat-software) which allows us to hold meetings with more than 70 people, generate different rooms that can be used simultaneously, chat with each other, …
+Some months ago, we've started to use [Microsoft Teams](https://www.microsoft.com/de-de/microsoft-teams/group-chat-software){:target="_blank"}which allows us to hold meetings with more than 70 people, generate different rooms that can be used simultaneously, chat with each other, …
 However, Microsoft Teams isn't the only option.
 Today, we use a variety of different video platforms within the company depending on the needs and personal preferences of each team.
 In this blog post, I'll talk about some of these options. comment on their characteristics, and explain why we haven't found or go-to yet.

-During the first months of 2020, one application in particular quite quickly gained popularity and users - [ZOOM](https://zoom.us/).
+During the first months of 2020, one application in particular quite quickly gained popularity and users - [ZOOM](https://zoom.us/){:target="_blank"}.
 We also thought about using it but there were some issues.
 At ePages, everyone can freely decide what operating system they want to work with.
 For some developers, Linux is the best option.
 However, there were some bigger differences regarding the range of functions between Windows/Mac and Linux.
 That's why we discarded it as a viable option.
-No to mention the [doubts about the security](https://www.youtube.com/watch?v=K7hIrw1BUck).
+No to mention the [doubts about the security](https://www.youtube.com/watch?v=K7hIrw1BUck){:target="_blank"}.

-One tool that a lot of us use every week and some even every day is [BBB (BigBlueButton)](https://bigbluebutton.org/).
+One tool that a lot of us use every week and some even every day is [BBB (BigBlueButton)](https://bigbluebutton.org/){:target="_blank"}.
 It is an open-source tool based on Linux for video conferences.
 However, you can also record them and the tool provides a chat.
 Due to the need for a physical server in the office, when we started using it, we had some problems with interruptions and slowly running meetings.